 All passwords to secure systems will be individual: no generic passwords will be used.

-This policy was reviewed in 2014.
-It will be reviewed in 3 years time, or earlier if necessary.
+This policy was reviewed in 2021.
+It will be reviewed each year.